Perfectly Mental logoPerfectly Mental

 Is this therapy available for teen girls as well?

 Yes.
-Neurodivergent-affirming care at Perfectly Mental is available for both adults and teen girls ages 15 and up.
+Neurodivergent-affirming care at Perfectly Mental is available for both adults and teen girls.
 Adolescence is a particularly important time to receive affirming support, especially for girls whose neurodivergence is often missed or attributed to anxiety, moodiness, or social difficulties.

 Book Appointment